 Bean bag pillow – I use this to prop under my arms if I’m experiencing muscle fatigue in my arms.

-Ice packs – I only use these during the summer in Taiwan when my joints swell up.
+Ice packs – I use these during the summer in Taiwan when my joints swell up.
 They also help with migraines!
 You can use a hotel fridge to cool these packs or you can get icy packs that you break and they get cold.

 When I wear these out in public, my friends tell me I smell like a Chinese medicine shop, but these patches help and I can’t live without them.